Skip to Content

 Difficulty: Easy

-Again, this route begins in Douglas and leads you North along the promenade.
+Again, this route begins in Douglas but instead leads you North along the promenade.
 It’s around a 1.5-mile stretch, allowing you plenty of time to take in the views of Douglas bay and the Tower of Refuge.

 At the end of the promenade, you’ll follow the coastal road up to Onchan, winding through a residential area before taking a narrow footpath along the cliffside.
 By this point, you’ll get to enjoy sweeping views of the dramatic cliffs beneath you, all the way across the bay to Douglas Head.

 Eventually, you’ll detour back to the coastal road, where you’ll find Groudle Glen at the bottom of the hill.
-Prepare to be enchanted as you navigate dazzling streams, dense woodland, and wizard sculptures.
+Prepare to be enchanted as you navigate dazzling streams, dense woodland, and magical sculptures.

 When you reach Groudle Beach at the bottom of the glen, you have a few options.
 You can ride the Groudle Railway, which can be a fun thing to do with the family.
 You can continue along the coastal path to Laxey.
 Or make your way back to the main road where you can take the electric railway back to Douglas.